KILTprotocol/docs/docs/chain/delegator.md

 4. Select the collator account (the *Id: AccountId* field)
 5. Choose the desired stake amount which you want to add or remove from your current stake
    1. If you want to increase your stake, you can add up to your maximum available balance
-   2. If you want to decrease your stake, you can reduce down to 20 KILT, e.g., any value up to `current_stake - 20` will be accepted
+   2. If you want to decrease your stake, you can reduce down to 20 KILT, e.g., any value up to the difference of your current stake and the minimum delegation (20 KILT) will be accepted

 :::info
 You cannot adjust your stake if your collator candidate is in the leaving state, e.g., they want to stop collating.
 However, you can still [revoke](#how-to-revoke-your-delegation) your delegation or [exit](#how-to-exit).
 :::

 ## How to revoke your delegation